Gram Matrices for Isotropic Vectors: From Cosmology to Nonlinear Algebra

 We write $Q \subset \PP^4$ for the threefold defined by this quadric.
 This is invariant under the group ${\rm SO}(3,2)$, which plays the role of the Lorentz group.
 We map $P_i$ to the skew-symmetric~matrix

 The quadric in (\ref{eq:quadricQ1}) equals the {\em Pfaffian} of ${\bf P}_i$.
 So, the determinant of ${\bf P}_i$ is the square of~(\ref{eq:quadricQ1}).

 In the particle physics setting of \cite{PRRVZ, RSS}, the matrix (\ref{eq:quadricQ2}) plays the role of the momentum space Dirac matrix.
 Our aim is to introduce algebraic varieties that are analogous to the varieties studied in \cite[Sections 5 and 6]{RSS}, but now in the cosmology context developed in~\cite{BMPR}.
+The material that follows can be useful for bootstrap approaches to conformal correlators.
+These rest on algebraic and combinatorial constraints that are encoded in our ideals; see~\cite{BKMP}.

 To this end we introduce $n$ further points $W_1,\ldots,W_n$ on the quadric $Q$.
 These are {\em null polarization vectors}.
 This means that the translation $P_i+W_i$ also lies on $Q$ for $i=1,\ldots,n$.
 Thus the system (\ref{eq:PWeqn}) of $3n$ quadratic equations is assumed to hold for our $2n$ vectors.
 Now, the dot product refers to the bilinear form that is induced by the quadratic form (\ref{eq:quadricQ1}), i.e.